 - The scanner, given the previous point, therefore has no understanding of how the various things it has scanned relate to each other in a security sense.
 For instance a static marketing site, that has no dependency on the live product, would be ‘bulked in’ together to produce a total score…

 - The scoring is based on the risk as perceived by the scan developers, it is not based on your risk exposure as a customer of the vendor being scanned.
 This may be completely out of alignment.

 So, I would be taking the results and scoring of such scans with a planet-sized pinch of salt and if you are purely depending on this scoring to assess vendors, you are doing it wrong in my book.

 The only right and safe way to do this

-Secondly, all clients must sign a waiver and agreement that they have the authority to utilise such scans and reports in a way that does not negatively impact any sites or services so scanned, and that they have sort prior approval from the site or service operators to have such scans performed.
+Secondly, all clients must sign a waiver and agreement that they have the authority to utilize such scans and reports in a way that does not negatively impact any sites or services so scanned, and that they have sought prior approval from the site or service operators to have such scans performed.

 Thirdly, site or service operators and owners need a way to either ban such 3rd party scanning or have an approval mechanism in place to give consent to allow each scan to occur.
 The wholesale security scanning of sites or services for security weaknesses must stop.